72nd Mechanized Brigade (Ukraine): Defense of Kyiv

-On the morning of 24 February 2022, the Russian Armed Forces launched its special military operation into Ukraine.
-The 72nd Mechanized Brigade was one of few maneuver formations defending Ukraine's capital, Kyiv, to include a number of special operations, national guard, and hastily formed Territorial Defense Forces which all told, formed an estimated 20,000 infantry force.
 The Russian 35th, 36th, and 41st Combined Arms armies barreled down roads from Belarus and southern Russian towards Kyiv.
 The brigade met their formations armed with western supplied weaponry such as FGM-148 Javelin and NLAW destroying tanks from as far as a mile away.
 The brigade's primary role, however, was reconnaissance of the Russian formations and to provide targeting data to the two artillery brigades including the 44th Artillery for strikes.
 Ukraine's artillery was used to great effect and reduced cohesion among Russian battalions.

+According to a publication by The British Army Review, interviews with Ukrainian soldiers indicated that the 72nd Brigade was severely understrength on 24 February; an engineer battalion was meant to have 170 soldiers but only had 36.

 Ukraine's top general, Valerii Zaluzhnyi, recognized the danger Russia's airhead at Hostomel posed to Ukraine's capital and ordered the brigade to organize a counterattack.
 With the 4th Rapid Reaction Brigade, and support from the Ukrainian Air Force, launched their attack on the Russian forces who lacked armour support but had close air support in the form of at least two Su-25's.
 As the operation progressed, more Ukrainian units from the Georgian Legion and Air Assault Forces joined the fight, denying Russia the ability to fly in troops via Il-76.
 Ukrainian units surrounded the airport by the evening and forced the remaining Russian troops into nearby forests.
 Later, the 4th Rapid Reaction Brigade posted on their Facebook an image of Ukrainian soldiers celebrating while holding a bullet-riddled flag inside Hostomel Airport.

 The brigade continued to apply pressure to Russian vanguard formations destroying a number of tanks and IFV's fixing the beleaguered units in place while serving as forward observers for continued artillery strikes.
 The majority of losses came when the Russian units were concentrated by artillery fire, stalling their advance for several days and leading to the infamous 40-mile convoy north of Kyiv.